 Vivo phones expected to receive Android 9.0 Pie:

 - Vivo V9

-Xiaomi phones confirmed to be receiving Android 9.0 Pie:
+Xiaomi phones that have received Android 9.0 Pie:

 - Xiaomi Mi Mix 2S

 Xiaomi phones expected to receive Android 9.0 Pie:

 - Xiaomi Mi 6

 ZTE has yet to respond to our email.
 It’s unclear what the future of the company will be considering ZTE’s U.S. issues, so we doubt you’ll see Android 9.0 Pie on recently launched ZTE phones any time soon.